MP Estate Planning UK

 sipp inheritance tax after 75

 As we approach a significant milestone in pension legislation, it’s crucial to understand the implications of the changes announced in the Autumn 2024 Budget.
-From April 2027, unused pension funds will become part of the estate for inheritance tax purposes.
-This shift affects British homeowners, particularly those with Self-Invested Personal Pensions (SIPPs).
+From April 2027, unused pension funds — including SIPPs — will become part of your estate for inheritance tax (IHT) purposes.
+This is a major shift that affects homeowners across England and Wales, particularly those who have been relying on their Self-Invested Personal Pensions as a tax-efficient way to pass on wealth.

-We will guide you through the complexities of SIPP rules post 75 and their impact on your estate.
-Our aim is to provide clear, accessible guidance to help you navigate these changes and make informed decisions about your pension and pension tax implications.
+This guide walks you through the complexities of SIPP rules post 75 and their impact on your estate.
+Our aim is to provide clear, accessible guidance to help you navigate these changes and make informed decisions about your pension and inheritance tax planning.

 Key Takeaways